 Ship Island :: Looking to head out to a rustic island paradise?
 Ship Island might be what you are looking for.
 This island is 11 miles off the Gulf Shore and can only be accessed by boat or ferry.
 With nothing more than bathrooms on the island, you truly have to pack everything you need (picture packing for Mardi Gras in the heat of summer with no concessions available).

 Spray Park at Jambalaya Park :: This option is FREE!
-That’s right, a free spray park!
-This park is in Gonzales, Louisiana (best known to me because of the outlets) and is open 8:00 a.m. – 9:00 p.m. from Tuesday through Sunday.
-There is also a pool at this park that is public but charges an entrance fee of $7.00 per person.
+That’s right, it’s a free spray park just outside New Orleans!
+This park is in Gonzales, Louisiana (best known to me because of the outlets) and about 45-50 minutes from New Orleans.
+There is also a pool at this park that is public but charges an entrance fee.
 For more info, you can check out their Facebook page.

-Mandeville Lakefront Splash Pad :: This splash pad is located on the Lakefront next to the playground and near the harbor.
+Mandeville Lakefront Splash Pad :: This splash pad is located on the Lakefront (about 45 minutes north of New Orleans) next to the playground and near the harbor.
 This Northshore favorite is another 100% free activity.

 Mandeville Trailhead :: Enjoy the free splash pad at the Mandeville Trailhead!

 Blue Bayou Water Park :: If you are willing to make the trip to Baton Rouge you can get a two for one deal: you can visit the Blue Bayou Water Park, as well as the Dixie Landin’ Amusement Park, for the price of one.
 You can satisfy the thrill seeker in your family and then cool down in the water park.
 The Blue Bayou Water Park has over 20 features including the Racers, what they claim to be the fastest water racer in the world!
-My little guy is still way too young for this but I would love to hear more about it from any of you that have gone.
+This is absolutely geared for older children.

-Buccaneer Bay Waterpark :: Located on the beach in Waveland, Buccaneer is in a natural setting of large moss-draped oaks, marshlands and the Gulf of Mexico.
+Buccaneer Bay Waterpark :: Located on the beach in Waveland, Mississippi, Buccaneer is in a natural setting of large moss-draped oaks, marshlands and the Gulf of Mexico.
 Head to the waterpark to cool off during the brutal Louisiana summers!
-The park is open daily throughout the summer season from 10:00am-6:00pm through Labor Day.
-Per the website :: grab an innertube and ride 6 foot waves in Pirate’s Lagoon wave pool, speed down one of two giant waterslides, play with the little ones in Lil’ Smuggler’s Cove kiddie pool, or just relax by the pools in a lounge chair.
-Season Passes are available.

 Thibodaux Municipal Pool :: New in 2017, this Thibodaux Splash Pad brings more than 2,500 square feet of fun with 24 separate water features, including sprinklers and fountains, synchronized to perform a show-like experience.